Dr. Carolyn Khanian, Ph.D.

 Evidence Based

-I draw from evidence based approaches, including CBT and DBT, to help reduce symptoms, build coping skills, and shift unhelpful patterns.
-Rather than following rigid protocols, I adapt these tools to fit you, your goals, and your day to day reality.
+I draw from CBT and DBT to help with symptoms, build coping skills, and shift patterns that aren't working.
+I don't follow rigid protocols.
+I adapt these tools to fit you, your goals, and your actual life.

 Insight Oriented

-We also spend time exploring where patterns began and why they continue.
-Understanding early experiences, family dynamics, and relational themes can create lasting change when paired with action.
-Insight becomes most powerful when it leads to new choices and a different relationship with yourself.
+I also spend time exploring where patterns began and why they keep showing up.
+Understanding early experiences, family dynamics, and relational themes can lead to real, lasting change when it's paired with action.
+Insight matters most when it actually leads somewhere.

 Credentials and Experience